BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: Introduction

 \section{Introduction}

-Computer networks are essential for our economy, education, and social well-being \cite{Imai2020TowardsNetwork}, making it important that they operate reliably, without interruption, and at optimum quality.
+Computer networks are essential for our economy, education, and social well-being~\cite{Pandav2022LeveragingCare., annurev:/content/journals/10.1146/annurev-financial-101620-063859, 6727567}, making it important that they operate reliably, without interruption, and at optimum quality.
 The pressures of increased user numbers and changing operational patterns make achieving this optimal operation challenging.
-Autonomous operation of networks is seen as the holy grail in achieving this uninterrupted operation in a scalable and resource-efficient manner~\cite{10255468}.
+Autonomous operation of networks is seen as the holy grail in achieving this uninterrupted operation in a scalable and resource-efficient manner~\cite{10255468, Imai2020TowardsNetwork, Yannan2020AutonomousBusiness}.

-Service Function Chaining (SFC) \cite{Halpern2015} is one way of bringing autonomous networks closer to reality.
-SFC uses Network Function Virtualisation (NFV) \cite{NFV2014} and Software Defined Networking (SDN) \cite{2013Software-DefinedIt} to enable programmatic control of the configuration of a network and its services.
+Service Function Chaining (SFC)~\cite{Halpern2015} is essential for bringing autonomous networks closer to reality.
+SFC uses Network Function Virtualisation (NFV)~\cite{NFV2014} and Software Defined Networking (SDN)~\cite{2013Software-DefinedIt} to enable programmatic control of the configuration of a network and its services.
 NFV enables network functions, such as a firewall, to be virtually deployed in any server.
 These Virtual Network Functions (VNFs) can then be linked together using SDN, forming SFCs.

-However, this programmatic flexibility introduces challenges in SFCs when considering how to embed them upon the physical network and compute infrastructure.
-This involves optimally ordering VNFs in an SFC (\textit{chain composition}), deploying VNFs in servers (\textit{VNF embedding}), and routing traffic among these VNFs (\textit{link embedding}) \cite{GilHerrera2016}.
+However, this programmatic flexibility introduces the challenges of how to embed SFCs upon the physical network and compute infrastructure.
+This involves optimally ordering VNFs in an SFC (\textit{chain composition}), deploying VNFs in servers (\textit{VNF embedding}), and routing traffic among these VNFs (\textit{link embedding})~\cite{GilHerrera2016}.
 We refer to these optimisation problems collectively as the Optimal SFC Embedding (OSE) problem in the remainder of this paper.
-The OSE problem is NP-hard \cite{GilHerrera2016}.
+The OSE problem is NP-hard.